TRAIL MAPS & CONDITIONS

 Construction on Hwy 550:

-Hwy 50 from Montrose to Gunnison construction will resume in April:
+Hwy 50 from Montrose to Gunnison construction has resumed.

 - Check CDOT for latest info.